saoirse-defi/milestone2-vanilla/README.md

 ###### Prevent Default Behavior During Touch Event

 When working with a touch screen, developers will always encounter the same problem, touch drag in the y-axis will lead to either unwanted scrolling or a page reload.
-In order to overcome this, we need to prevent default events from happening.
+In order to overcome this issue, we needed to prevent default browser events from being initiated.

 ###### Memory Leaks

-During early stages of development, low frame rate & random crashed were significant factors.
+During early stages of development, low frame rate & random application crashes were significant factors.
 After consulting with my mentor, it was advised that I refactor my game loop function to avoid any unnecessary nesting while being mindful of how garbage collection is being taken care of.